faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 ### UI Testing Camera access

-For testing camera access we have written a simple UI test case\index{testing!UI} which just presses the Take Photo button (by means of an accessibility identifier `takePhotoButton`)
+For testing camera access, we have written a simple UI test case\index{testing!UI} which just presses the Take Photo button (by means of an accessibility identifier `takePhotoButton`)

 ```
 func testTakePhoto() {